meinders/lithium-ews/docs/ews file format.md

 The header specifies the file format and version, as well as the layout of the following schedule entries.
 The remaining content in the header is unknown.

+For version 5, the header is as follows.

     Offset  Field              Data type    Length    Details
     --------------------------------------------------------------------------------------------------